juanleston/SQL-Learning-Tutorial/README.md

 The purpose of this repository is to serve as a practical study guide for SQL learners and a cheat sheet for future use.
 The Database Management System of Choice was PostgreSQL due to its open-source and multi-OS characteristics.

+The practice database used for the tutorial exercises in the DVD Rental database.
+This database represents the business processes of a hypothetical DVD rental store.

 ## 1. Contents

   - Completed Exercises: PostgreSQL Script with completed SQL coding excercises for reference.